-Weekly operational and biological analysis support this statement, with turbidity averaging 0.12 NTU, average temperature of 9 degrees C. Periodically, bacterial results show some presence of total coliform and no detection of E.Coli.
+Weekly operational and biological analysis support this statement, with turbidity averaging 0.12 NTU, average temperature of 9 degrees C. Periodically, bacterial results show some presence of total coliforms from the raw samples.

 The second source is from Lake Superior at Gros Cap.
 The intake structure, located in 15 meters of water is connected to the Raw Water Pumping Station by 830 meters of 1200mm diameter polyethylene pipe.
 The raw water from Lake Superior is pumped to the twin control tanks on Marshall Drive and then flows by gravity through a 750mm diameter concrete watermain to the Water Treatment Plant (filtration plant).